AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 >title="Explorer"
 >abstract="The **Explorer** menu displays the same folder hierarchy as the one in the client console.
 Browse all your Campaign v8 components, folders and schemas.
 All list screens are read-only, except the email delivery list."

 The **Explorer** menu displays the same folder hierarchy as the one in the client console.
 Browse all your Campaign v8 components, folders and schemas.
-All list screens are read-only, except the email delivery list.

 The items displayed in the Explorer depend on your user permissions.